Unipotent monodromy and arithmetic D-modules

-Let $\V$ be a complete discrete valued ring of mixed characteristic $(0,p)$, $K$ its field of fractions, $k$ its residue field which is supposed to be perfect.
-Let $X$ be a smooth quasi-projective $k$-variety, $Z:=X - Y$ be a simple normal crossing divisor of $X$, let $Z = \cup _{i=1} ^{r} Z _i$ be the decomposition of $Z$ into irreducible components and $\prod _{i=1} ^{r} \Sigma _i$ be a subset of $(\Z _p / \Z) ^{r}$.
-Let $E $ be an overconvergent isocrystal on $(Y,X/K)$.
-Atsushi Shiho defined (see the end of the definition \cite[3.9]{Shiho-logextension}) the notion of overconvergent isocrystals having $\prod _{i=1} ^{r} \Sigma _i$-unipotent monodromy.
-When $ \Sigma _i= \{ 0\}$, we retrieve Kedlaya's unipotent monodromy (see \cite{kedlaya-semistableI}).
-Without non Liouvilleness conditions, these isocrystals have no finite cohomology and in particular they are not (over)holonomic.
-If $\Sigma$ is a subgroup of $ \Z _p / \Z$ with none $p$-adically Liouville numbers, then it follows from \cite[2.3.13]{caro-Tsuzuki} that an overconvergent isocrystals with $ \Sigma ^{r}$-unipotent monodromy are overholonomic.
+From now, suppose $\Sigma$ is a subgroup of $ \Z _p / \Z$ with $p$-adically non Liouville numbers, then it follows from \cite[2.3.13]{caro-Tsuzuki} that overconvergent isocrystals with $ \Sigma$-unipotent monodromy are overholonomic.
 We recall that with Frobenius structures, we already know the stability under Grothendieck's six operations of the overholonomicity (see \cite{caro-Tsuzuki}) but, without Frobenius structures, the stability under tensor products is still an open question.
 In this paper, in the framework of Berthelot's arithmetic $\D$-modules, we introduce the notion of arithmetic $\D$-modules having potentially $\Sigma$-unipotent monodromy (see \ref{dfn-potSigma}).
-For example overconvergent isocrystals having potentially means that they get $ \Sigma ^{r}$-unipotent monodromy after some generically etale alteration.
+For example an overconvergent isocrystal has potentially $\Sigma$-unipotent monodromy if by definition it gets $ \Sigma$-unipotent monodromy after some generically etale alteration.
 By descent from this alteration, we check that they are overholonomic.
 Moreover, a reformulation of Kedlaya's semistable reduction theorem (see \cite{kedlaya-semistableI,kedlaya-semistableII,kedlaya-semistableIII,kedlaya-semistableIV}) is that overconvergent isocrystals with some Frobenius structure have potentially unipotent monodromy.
 We also introduce the notion of arithmetic $\D$-modules having quasi-$\Sigma$-unipotent monodromy (see \ref{dfnqu}).
-These coefficients are overholonomic, contain isocrystals having potentially $ \Sigma ^{r}$-unipotent monodromy and are stable under Grothendieck's six operations and base change.
-Finally, we construct some coefficients stable under Grothendieck's six operation and base change, containing overconvergent isocrystals with Frobenius structure and whose objects have potentially unipotent monodromy.
+These coefficients are overholonomic, contain isocrystals having potentially $ \Sigma$-unipotent monodromy and are stable under Grothendieck's six operations and base change.
+Finally, we construct some coefficients stable under Grothendieck's six operations and base change, containing overconvergent isocrystals with Frobenius structure and whose objects have potentially unipotent monodromy.